atilafassina/create-netlify-ts/README.md

 ## 🧳 Installed dependencies

-All depdendencies are installed as `devDependencies`, **netlify-lambda-ts** has no footprint on your production code.
+All depdendencies are installed as `devDependencies`, **create-netlify-ts** has no footprint on your production code.

 ### Required dependencies